 Parents fear weight monitoring leads to eating disorders

 Are parents right to be worried about the weight monitoring of their children?
 Eating disorders are responsible for the highest number of deaths from psychiatric illness.
-The Eating Disorders Association estimates that about 165,000 people in the UK have eating disorders with 10% dying as a result, but experts believe it could be higher.
-Most sufferers are women, but one in 10 are now men.
+The Eating Disorders Association estimates that about 165,000 people in the UK have eating disorders, with 10% dying as a result, but experts believe it could be higher.
+Most sufferers are women, but 1 in 10 are now men.
 So maybe there is a need?

-Targeting children in reception class (aged 4 to 5) and year 6 (aged 10 to 11) the programme was originally intended to simply collect data but it has gradually become more of a screening exercise, with most health bodies writing to parents about their children’s results and in some cases referring them for weight-loss treatment.
+Targeting children in reception class (aged 4 to 5) and year 6 (aged 10 to 11), the programme was originally intended to simply collect data, but it has gradually become more of a screening exercise, with most health bodies writing to parents about their children’s results and in some cases, referring them for weight-loss treatment.

 The main issue that parents identify is the way in which the measurements have been reported back to the families.
-Some parents feel quite strongly that to be branded obese at the age of 11 is too early while a child is still physically growing and maturing.
+Some parents feel quite strongly that to be branded 'obese' at the age of 11 is too early, while a child is still physically growing and maturing.
 Both mothers and fathers have stated that being branded obese puts their sons or daughters at greater risk of becoming anorexic or bulimic.
-This is an age when the pressures from peer groups to conform (especially girls as they reach puberty and are more aware of their body image) is especially intense, and a child could be propelled into feeling “not normal” because of the way they look.
+This is an age when the pressures from peer groups to conform (especially girls as they reach puberty and are more aware of their body image) is especially intense, and a child could be propelled into feeling 'abnormal' because of the way they look.
 It could lead to too much focus on weight issues by the child and the parents.

-It was also reported that the parents who were most angry about the findings were those with children on the border of being classed as over weight or obese.
-To avoid upsetting families, many schools have changed the Department of Health letter sent out following the tests to remove the term obese or references to pupils being at higher risk of developing diabetes or cancer.
+It was also reported that the parents who were most angry about the findings were those with children on the border of being classed as overweight or obese.
+To avoid upsetting families, many schools have changed the Department of Health letter sent out following the tests to remove the term 'obese' or references to pupils being at higher risk of developing diabetes or cancer.